drehnstrom/dsl/challenge-clickstream/challenge-lab.md

           description: "The quantity of the product purchased."
 ```

-## Task 1: Migrating the Data to BigQuery
+## Task 1: Migrating the data to BigQuery

-Your task is to not only migrate the data to BigQuery, but also to modify the schema so it is easy for Analysts to query.
-You could simply run an import with the Auto Detect Schema flag enabled.
-While this would work, it would be hard for most analysts to query the nested fields using SQL.
+Your task is to not only migrate the data to BigQuery, but also to modify the schema so it is easy for analysts to query.
+You could simply run an import with the schema auto-detection flag enabled.
+While this would work, it would be difficult for most analysts to query the nested fields using SQL.

-1. Use the ititial schema as a starting point.
-Re-design the data so it would be more optimized for a BigQuery data warehouse.
+1. Use the initial schema as a starting point.
+Redesign the data to be better optimized for a BigQuery data warehouse.
 Draw a diagram of your planned schema changes.

 2. Write a program to migrate the data into BigQuery.
 You can do this using Bash, Python, Java, or Dataform, but you need to write a program so it could be run repeatedly.
 You can use the BigQuery console to help, but the final results need to be code.
 Create a Dataflow Workbench instance and write the code in Jupyter Notebooks if you like.